giridhar7632/Three.js/07-cameras-and-controls.md

 ### OrthographicCamera

 The 2nd most common camera is the `OrthographicCamera`.
+While using orthographic camera, the size of objects does not change even when they gets far away from the camera.
+This camera provies a nice isometric view, that means all lines along z-axis are drwn parallel.

 It specifies a box with the settings left, right top, bottom, near, and far.
 It represents three-dimensional objects in two dimensions.

 ```js
 const camera = new THREE.OrthographicCamera(left, right, top, bottom, near, far)